markmcpherson/coding-challenge/helm/README.md

 # Helm Chart for the application

 This is fairly standard/basic with
+* sets the environment variable HELLO used by the application
 * env-specific overrides (for an env called 'dev')
 * setting external-dns name and using a service load balancer to allow internet access with a friendly name